Skip to main content

 According to the Education Act, a pupil who at the end of the second term (or upon resits) has succeeded in all compulsory subjects specified by the school education programme with the exception of subjects focusing only on educational care and subjects from which the pupil has been excused moves up to the next year.

 Otherwise, he/she repeats the year.
 A pupil who has already repeated a year within a stage can proceed to the next year regardless of their results.
-Due to serious health reasons, the school head may permit pupil to repeat a year (at the request of his/her legal guardian and following a specialist references), regardless of whether a pupil has already repeated a year at particular stage.
+Due to serious health reasons, the school head may permit pupil to repeat a year (at the request of his/her legal representative and following a specialist references), regardless of whether a pupil has already repeated a year at particular stage.

 If a pupil cannot be assessed at the end of the second term for an acceptable reason, the school head assigns an alternative date not later than the end of September of the following school year.
 Until then the pupil attends the next year or repeats the ninth year.
 If the pupil is not assessed within this term, he/she failed.